 Benefits of Squats

 - Growth Hormone Release: They increase growth hormone.
 This helps to keep you young and strong.
-It increases vitality and facilitates strength, protein synthesis, as well as a higher metabolism.
+It increases vitality, strength, protein synthesis, and metabolism.

 How to Perform Squats Properly

-- Position your feet shoulder-width apart and pointed about 15 degrees outwards.
+- Position your feet a bit wider than shoulder-width apart and pointed outwards – about 15 degrees

 VIDEO OF THE WEEK: